 Ear infections | Ears |

 In severe cases, exposure to sewage can lead to more severe symptoms, such as fever, headache, and muscle aches.
-If you experience any of these symptoms after exposure to sewage, prompt medical attention is recommended.
+If you experience any of these symptoms after contact with sewage, seek medical attention promptly.

-It’s crucial to note that these immediate health effects can be especially dangerous for individuals with weakened immune systems, as they may be more susceptible to contracting serious illnesses, such as hepatitis A, typhoid fever, or parasitic infections.
+It’s important to note that these immediate health effects are especially risky for individuals with weakened immune systems.
+They may be more susceptible to contracting serious illnesses, such as hepatitis A, typhoid fever, or parasitic infections.

 Short-Term Illnesses After Sewage Exposure